Hay Festival Segovia, 19–22 September 2019, has now ended. Thanks for joining us! You can watch and listen again on Hay Player.

 In this new edition of My own and others’ – a series of readings which celebrates its tenth anniversary at Hay Festival Segovia – José Antonio Municio, expert in the history of the garden, will reveal some of its secrets to us.

-Magali Guerrero, Jean-Christophe Rufin, Benjamin Ziff, Caroline Michel, Belén Ferrier, Guillermo Solana, Basilio Sánchez, Andy Mackay, José Antonio Municio, and the masters of ceremony Cristina Ward and Félix Valdivieso, read texts of their own work or by their favourite authors during a walk through the corners of the Jardín del Romeral de San Marcos.
+Magali Guerrero, Jean-Christophe Rufin, Benjamin Ziff, Laura Hugo, Caroline Michel, Belén Ferrier, Guillermo Solana, Basilio Sánchez, Andy Mackay, José Antonio Municio, and the masters of ceremony Cristina Ward and Félix Valdivieso, read texts of their own work or by their favourite authors during a walk through the corners of the Jardín del Romeral de San Marcos.

 Audience and participants are invited to record themselves in a professional recording cabin located at Plaza Mayor if they wish to do so.
 See event 29 for further information.
 Please register in advance at firstname.lastname@example.org.